caocscar/workshops/pyspark sparksql/pyspark.md

 ## Converting to DateTime Format

-## Save as a Persistent Table
+## Save DataFrame as a Persistent Table
 ```
-df.write.option("path","persistTable").saveAsTable("bsm2")
+df.write.option("path","myTable").saveAsTable("bsm2")
 ```
-This will create a new folder in your HDFS called persistTable with files stored in a snappy parquet format
+This will create a new folder in your HDFS called `myTable` with the files stored in snappy parquet format

 ## Read in Persistent Table
 ```
-from pyspark.sql import HiveContext
-hive_context = HiveContext(sc)
-bank = hive_context.table("bsm2")
+df = sqlContext.read.parquet('myTable')
-bank.show()
 ```

 ## Crosstabs